leanneholmes/ReadingRoom/README.md

 npm start
 ```

+In a browser, navigate to http://localhost:3000/ to view the app.

 ### Test Data
 The following users will be populated into the database and can be used for test purposes:
 | E-mail | Username | Password |